oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 During an online update, the Operator will rerun the introspector job, attempting online updates on the running domain.
 This feature is useful for changing any dynamic attribute of the WebLogic Domain.
 No pod restarts are necessary, and the changes immediately take effect.

-Once the job is finished, you can check the domain status to view the online update status: `kubectl -n <namespace> describe domain <domain uid>`.
+Once the job is completed, you can check the domain status to view the online update status: `kubectl -n <namespace> describe domain <domain uid>`.
 Upon success, each WebLogic pod will have a `weblogic.introspectVersion` label that matches the `domain.spec.introspectVersion` that you specified.

 Below is a general description of how online update works and the expected outcome.